Toyota RAV4 manuals

 Other materials:

-Adjust the stp sensor in the following procedures: remove the air cleaner box cover.
-Refer to “air cleaner element removal and installation” in section 1d .
-Disconnect the stva lead wire coupler (1).
-Insert the needle pointed probes to the stp sensor coupler (between y/w a ...
+Inspect the starter button in the following procedures: remove the air cleaner box.
+Refer to “air cleaner box removal and installation” in section 1d .
+Disconnect the right handlebar switch coupler (1).
+Inspect the starter button for continuity with the tester.
+If ...

 © 2011-2024 Copyright www.suzukigsxr.org